How to do Church Online

 - A beginner’s guide to going live with your service or event for free

-- A note about livestreaming and song licensing in churches
+- A note about copy writing and song licensing in churches

 - Facebook Live for Churches and Religious Organisations